- Written by Dr.Mehmet Demircioglu

 Also avoid trying to correct fatigue with repeated coffee or energy drinks.
 A usual small coffee may be acceptable for many patients, but high caffeine intake after a long flight can worsen palpitations, anxiety, dehydration, and poor sleep.
 The same distinction applies to coffee on the morning of hair transplant surgery.
 A routine habit is different from overuse.

-Some patients hide travel details because they fear the operation might be delayed.
+Some people hide travel details because they fear the operation might be delayed.
 That is the wrong instinct.
 If you are clear, the plan can often be adjusted safely.
 If alcohol, sedatives, panic symptoms, chest symptoms, fainting, or very poor sleep are hidden, the risk becomes harder to manage.
 Be exact about what you took and when.

 It also matters whether you are traveling alone.
 If you are tired, anxious, and alone, you may need simpler instructions and more support around transport, hotel rest, and first washing.
 If you are coming without a companion, the practical side of traveling alone to Turkey for a hair transplant needs the same seriousness as the medical schedule.